anumittal/blog/about/index.md

 I am a software developer at Zomato.
 I started contributing in KDE in 2014 and did my GSoC 2016 project under it.

 This is my personal blog, Life is Exploring.
+So let's begin!!